dgraph-io/dgraph-docs/docusaurus-docs/docs_versioned_docs/version-v24.1/dql/dql-rdf.md

 ---
 title: RDF Data Format
 ---
-Dgrpah natively supports Resource Description Framework (RDF) when creating, importing and exporting data.
+Dgraph natively supports Resource Description Framework (RDF) when creating, importing and exporting data.
 Dgraph Client libraries can be used to query RDF as well.

 [RDF 1.1](https://www.w3.org/RDF/) is a Semantic Web Standard for data interchange defined by the W3C.
 It expresses statements about resources.
 The format of these statements is simple and in the form of triples.